chilcano/how-tos/doc/github_pages_hugo_publish_content_waskhar.md

 * `-u=chilcano`: It represents the GitHub user or Organization
 * `-d=ghpages-waskhar1`: It represents the GitHub repository what will host the Hugo site and all content.
 * `-t=hugo-theme-cactus`: It is the Hugo Theme to be downloaded and applied to Hugo site.
+See [more themes here](https://themes.gohugo.io/).

 This is the single task to be performed only one time.
 The next points 2 and 3 and all Tasks must be accomplished by the content publishers as many times as the contents are published.